 My family is a huge fan of making pulled pork.
-It’s super easy to throw a pork shoulder roast in the slow cooker, but it is extra special when slow roasted and smoked over the grill.
+It’s super easy to throw a pork shoulder roast in the slow cooker, but it is extra special when smoked over the grill.
 And no matter how we make it, we are guaranteed with lots of leftover pulled pork!

 Another family favorite meal is the pizza, of course.
 So why not make some leftover pulled pizza?